hardingnj/genomeplot/docs/index.rst

 Instances of ``GenomePlot`` representing the genome of three organisms are currently available: `Anopheles gambiae`, `Plasmodium falciparum`, and `Homo Sapiens`.
 If you would like to contribute a prerolled ``GenomePlot``, please see :ref:`contributing`.
+The :class:`genomeplot.GenomePlot` instance is created using the ``.load()`` method.
+Parameters may still be edited by directly setting the values in the class.
 A convenience dummy function :func:`genomeplot.prerolled.util.noiseplot` is available to demonstrate ``GenomePlot`` instances.

 .. bokeh-plot:: ../scripts/anophelesgambiae.py
     :source-position: above

-The :class:`genomeplot.GenomePlot` instance is created using the ``.load()`` method.
-Parameters may still be edited by directly setting the values in the class.
+In this `Homo Sapiens` example, we use another dummy plot function, :func:`genomeplot.prerolled.util.sineplot`, it simply plots a sine curve over each contig.

+.. bokeh-plot:: ../scripts/homosapiens.py
+:source-position: above

 .. bokeh-plot:: ../scripts/plasmodiumfalciparum.py
-    :source-position: above

-In this `Homo Sapiens` example, we use another dummy plot function, :func:`genomeplot.util.sineplot`, it simply plots a sine curve over each contig.

-.. bokeh-plot:: ../scripts/homosapiens.py
     :source-position: above

 Creating a custom `genomeplot`